vatsalshah0791/carbon-footprint-calculator/README.md

-The app calculate carbon footprint of an user's car based on car make, model and milege driven.
+The app calculate carbon footprint of an user's car based on car make, model and mileage driven.